Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 3. Atmospheric Stability and Convective Potential

-The shape of the temperature trace tells the story of atmospheric stability.
-A steeply falling temperature with altitude (superadiabatic lapse rate) means unstable air: convective potential, turbulence, rough rides even without thunderstorms.
-A temperature inversion, where temperature increases with altitude, means stable, capped air.
+The temperature trace shows you atmospheric stability at a glance.
+A steep lapse rate means unstable air: convective potential, turbulence, rough rides even without thunderstorms.
+A temperature inversion — where temperature increases with altitude — means stable, capped air.
 That cap can suppress convection, but it can also trap haze, smoke, and pollution under it, dramatically reducing visibility.

 Most radiosonde products calculate and display these indices for you.
 You don’t need to derive them manually.